nashville-software-school/client-side-mastery/book-3-the-neophyte/chapters/DAILY_JOURNAL_FETCHING.md

 Your next step is to remove the array of entries that you have in `journal.js`, and transplant it to `api/entries.json` as a JSON object.

-When working with **Official JSON Objects**, then all keys should be strings.
+When working with **Official JSON Objects**, all keys should be strings so put double quotes around them.

 ![](./images/dQFNJpbEfM.gif)